Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

 ![](/images/battery_threshold_flowchart.png){class="center"}

-- `Power state when connecting power supply after power failure` - controls what power state the platform should switch to when the main AC power is restored.
+- `Power state after power/AC loss` - controls
+ what power state the platform
+  should switch to when the main AC power is restored.
 Default value is platform-dependent.